*Registration is now open for the 2020-2021 class*

 Rite - In March, the teens will participate in the Rite of Choosing during Mass.

-Retreat - Confirmation candidates can take part in a retreat in November, KCYC or in February at the Conception Abbey.
+Retreat - Confirmation candidates will participate in a retreat in February

 Interview - Personal interviews with all Confirmation candidates will be conducted in February.

-Service - Since living lives of service is an important aspect of carrying out our faith, teens preparing to receive the Sacrament of Confirmation will participate in and reflect on several service experiences, including serving at the St. James Soup Kitchen.
-Five times throughout the year, as listed on the calendar, teens must come to Confirmation prepared to reflect on a service experience.
+Service - Since living lives of service is an important aspect of carrying out our faith, teens preparing to receive the Sacrament of Confirmation will participate in and reflect on several service experiences.
+Five times throughout the year teens must come to Confirmation prepared to reflect on a service experience.

 Catechism of the Catholic Church 1309: